vytasrgl/ChatScript/wiki/Installing-and-Updating-ChatScript.md

-If you type _my name is Rogr_ into a topic with this, the original input is spell-corrected to _my name is Roger_, but this will change the $cs_token over to one without spell correction and redo the sentence, which will now come back with “my name is Rogr” and be echoed correctly, and $cs_token reset.
+If you type _my name is Rogr_ into a topic with this, the original input is spell-corrected to _my name is Roger_, but this will change the $cs_token over to one without spell correction and redo the sentence, which will now come back with “my name is Rogr” and be echoed correctly, and `$cs_token` reset.
 That's assuming nothing else would run differently and trap the response elsewhere.
-If you were worried about that, it would be possible for the script to save where it is using ^getrule(tag) and modify your control script to return immediate control to here after input processing if you had changed
-$cs_token.
+If you were worried about that, it would be possible for the script to save where it is using `^getrule(tag)` and modify your control script to return immediate control to here after input processing if you had changed `$cs_token`.

 ## Private Substitutions